 The alternative of using a Langstroth with foundationless frames is also entirely feasible.
 But please be aware that new beekeepers and the fragility of freshly-made comb – sans foundation – do not always go well together!
 The sound of hard earned beeswax going crashing to the floor as it falls off the frame….is heartbreaking.

 Another crucial decision related to natural beekeeping – in fact, the most important one – is whether to treat your bees, proactively or reactively.
-Treatment-free beekeeping is finding increasing favor and is considering, providing you take the time to understand the potential downsides.
+Treatment-free beekeeping is finding increasing favor, providing you take the time to understand the potential downsides.

 Not Africanized!
 OK, that’s the low-hanging stuff out of the way.
 You already knew that.